zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Another common source of coefficient errors is when using multiple pair styles with commands such as :doc:`pair_style hybrid <pair_hybrid>`.
-Using hybrid pair styles requires adding an extra "label" argument in the coefficient commands that designates which pair style the command line refers to, and may require different arguments per pair style.
-Other errors might require a close look at files that are read in by the input script, such as data files or restart files.
+Using hybrid pair styles requires adding an extra "label" argument in the coefficient commands that designates which pair style the command line refers to.
+Moreover, if the same pair style is used multiple times, this label must be followed by an additional numeric argument.
+Also, different pair styles may require different arguments.

+This error message might also require a close look at other LAMMPS input files that are read in by the input script, such as data files or restart files.

 .. _err0024: